towersvault/shinpokered/ips_patches/Guide to New Player Functions.md

 He will give you free game corner coins if you show him the pokemon he requests.
 His request changes every time you enter the hotel, so make use of the hotel's PC to the right.
 Place his requested pokemon at the top of your team and speak to him to get your reward.

+**Catch-Up EXP Booster**
+Talk to the aide in the Celadon Diner to toggle this feature.
+While active, EXP gained is boosted if the active pokemon's level is lower than that of the fainted enemy.
+The boost is 1.5x multiplied by an additional 1.5x for every 3 levels of difference.
+For example, a level gap of 12 results in an EXP multiplier of (1.5)^4 = 5.0625.
+Use this feature to help you train-up new team members in the mid-to-late game.

 #Additions to the Post-Game